nghianguyentek/english/vocabulary/heuristics-n.md

 /hjʊəˈrɪstɪks/

-## *uncountable* - a method of solving problems by finding practical ways of dealing with them, learning from past experience
+## *uncountable* - a method of solving problems by finding practical ways of dealing with them, learning from past experience (phỏng đoán)